 When was it founded?
 The Opportunity Through Entrepreneurship Foundation (OTEF) launched in November of 2005 as was granted 501c3 status by the Internal Revenue Service in 2006.
 Following IRS approval, OTEF held the First Annual Arizona Entrepreneurship Conference at the Ritz Carlton in Phoenix, Arizona with the support of New York Times Bestselling Author Michael Gerber, executives from the Kauffman Foundation, and 50 CEOs from across Arizona who shared their experiences with attendees.
 Proceeds from the conference were sufficient to fund our first program and OTEF was on its way.

-How it is funded?
-It is completely funded through community support and the proceeds of the Arizona Entrepreneurship Conference, AZEC, which has grown into the largest annual event of its kind in Arizona.
-The conference is in its sixth year.
+How is it funded?
+Since its inception OTEF has been completely funded through community support and the proceeds of the Arizona Entrepreneurship Conference, AZEC, which, over period of eight years, grew into the largest annual event of its kind in Arizona.

-Each year speakers from across North America take the stage at AZEC to share their insights and experiences.
-Proceeds from AZEC are then used to fund programs that benefit disadvantaged and at-risk populations that truly need a hand up.
-AZEC and OTEF leadership is 100% volunteer with funds allocated to individual project direct expenses as approved by the Board of Directors.
+Each year speakers from across North America took the stage at AZEC to share their insights and experiences.
+Proceeds from AZEC and other public support to fund programs that benefit disadvantaged and at-risk populations that truly need a hand up.
+OTEF’s leadership is currently 100% volunteer with funds allocated to individual project direct expenses as approved by the Board of Directors.

 What has OTEF accomplished?
 In 2007, OTEF helped the women of SEEDS house, a domestic violence half-way house, plan, open, and run a coffee shop in Mesa, Arizona where they could work in a safe environment.
 The coffee shop, Cup O’Karma, is still in existence and is a favorite of locals and college students from nearby Mesa Community College.